moorepants/me41035/content/pages/instructor-guide.rst

 - [Instructor] Move last years releveant files to this year's google drive and share with the teaching assistant.
 - [Instructor] Create new MS Teams.
-- [Teaching Assistnt] Add teams and private channels to MS Teams.
+- [TA] Add groups and private channels to MS Teams.
 Make sure everyone can access.
 - [TA] Get trained on using the Cosmed system (ideally from the lab coordinator).